 How can Advanced help with general ledger?

-Our Manufacturing Software goes one step further when it comes to the benefits gained with a general ledger.
-It possesses unified ledger accounting functionality, meaning that all the different types of ledgers you use (including the general ledger) are brought together in a single book of accounts.
+Our Manufacturing software solutions go one step further when it comes to the benefits gained with a general ledger.
+With features such unified ledger accounting functionality, this means that all the different types of ledgers you use (including the general ledger) can be brought together in a single book of accounts.

 Accounts are structured in a hierarchical fashion, making it easier to find and understand the relevant data.
 It increases the flexibility of your accounting and saves you time too (as there’s no need to reconcile individual ledgers).
 Financial reporting is also made simpler and faster, as you have access to user-defined dashboards.

-If you’re looking to gain the benefits that come from using a unified ledger (and want to enhance your overall accounting process), then take a look at our cloud-based Manufacturing Software, which is tailored for small to medium-sized manufacturers.
+If you’re looking to gain the benefits that come from using a unified ledger (and want to enhance your overall accounting process), then take a look at our Manufacturing software solutions.